Our Trust board

 Martin Lupton

-Martin holds the non-executive board role reserved for an academic and is also a member of the Trust's quality and safety committee.
-Martin joins us following a period as an associate Non-Executive Director of Chelsea and Westminster Hospital NHS Foundation Trust.
-Martin is the Vice-Dean (Education) for the faculty of medicine at Imperial College London and leads all of the faculty's undergraduate and postgraduate activities.
+Martin is the vice-dean (education) for the Faculty of Medicine at Imperial College London and leads all of the Faculty of Medicine's undergraduate and postgraduate activities.
 He also works as a consultant obstetrician at Chelsea and Westminster Foundation NHS Trust.

 Martin has previously been a member and chair of the ethics committee for the Royal College of Obstetricians and Gynaecologists.
 He continues to work as a joint clinical lead for the obstetric cardiac service and for maternal medicine at Chelsea and Westminster Hospital, and lectures on the Year 5 obstetrics and gynaecology course on medical ethics.